Before we move forward, lets make one thing clear:

 There might be a case where we need to squash the commits pushed to the

-branch for which a PR already exit.
-Here are the steps to squash all commits in the local feature branch
+feature branch for which a PR already exit.
+Here are the steps to squash all commits in the local feature branch and force update the respective origin branch:- Checkout the feature branch you want to squash.
+Lets say branch name is feature/ticket-number-branch-name

 - Make sure there are no un-staged files pending to be committed.

-to identify the number of commits need to be squashed from the HEAD.
-Lets say it is5
+- Use gitkorgit logto identify the number of commits need to be squashed from the HEAD.
+Lets say it is5.

 git rebase -i HEAD~5